emory-libraries/Alma-Public/DeleteOclcHoldings/README.md

 -------------------------------------------------------

 ###get Alma MMSIds and OCLC numbers API
-####Purpose: retrieve Alma MMSIds and OCLC number from Analytics report for Yesterday's deletes via an API call and check via a SRU call that the bib record is no longer in Alma by checking for the OCLC number
+#####Purpose: retrieve Alma MMSIds and OCLC number from Analytics report for Yesterday's deletes via an API call and check via a SRU call that the bib record is no longer in Alma by checking for the OCLC number
+#####Dependencies: Relies on Analytics reports based on these queries [1_days_deleted.sql]( Alma-Public/DeleteOclcHoldings/1_days_deleted.sql)

 input = config file with: